 Unfortunately, some of the information you will find online is bad.
 It’s not intentional.
 You just get a lot of writers who don’t do their research properly and copy misinformation by accident.
 Here are a few examples:

-- Meniere’s disease is also called endolymphatic hydrops – False.
+False.
 I mean, some people do confuse the conditions, sometimes even doctors, but that doesn’t make it accurate.
-Meniere’s disease is a vestibular condition that is characterized by severe bouts of vertigo, tinnitus, pressure in the affected ear(s), and partial hearing loss.
-Endolymphatic hydrops refers to an excess of a fluid called endolymph that is found in the inner ear and is a key component in the body’s balancing system.
+Meniere’s disease is a vestibular condition that causes severe bouts of vertigo, tinnitus, pressure in the affected ear(s), and partial hearing loss.
+Endolymphatic hydrops refers to an excess of a fluid (endolymph) that is in the inner ear.
+It is a key component in the body’s balancing system.
 The problem comes when there is too much endolymph, which can happen if something is blocking the eustachian tubes from draining excess fluid properly.
 While this can cause the symptoms of Meniere’s, researchers agree that the underlying cause of Meniere’s is unknown and that endolymphatic hydrops is a separate condition that may sometimes occur for a Meniere’s patient.

 Natural Relief from Vertigo and Other Meniere’s Disease Symptoms